naomiaro/timepoint-selection/README.md

 //returns the current value of the input in seconds. timepoint.getValue();

+//sets the current value of the input in seconds. timepoint.setValue(seconds);

 //remove all the event listeners from the input. timepoint.destroy();
 ```